dh-tech/dh-tech.github.io/archetypes/post.md

 date: {{ .Date }} # Date of post creation.
 description: "Article description." # Description used for search engine.
 featured: true # Sets if post is a featured post, making it appear on the sidebar.
 A featured post won't be listed on the sidebar if it's the current page
+# featuredButtonTitle: #featuredButtonTitle and featuredButtonLink adds a button next to a featured Post, both must be
+# featuredButtonLink: #set to add the button
 draft: true # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: false # Controls if a table of contents should be generated for first-level links automatically.
 # menu: main